rust-lang/book/nostarch/introduction.md

 # Introduction

-Welcome to *The Rust Programming Language*, an introductory book about Rust.
+Welcome to *The Rust Programming Language,* an introductory book about Rust.
 The Rust programming language helps you write faster, more reliable software.
 High-level ergonomics and low-level control are often at odds in programming language design; Rust challenges that conflict.
 Through balancing powerful